ajay9634/EXAGEAR-XEGW/README.md

 https://mega.nz/folder/73Q0HJ5A#GUqiV_u_ca0ICydG9EVdIw

+Changelog in link

-note- exagear will be updated automatically in this default link .
+Note- exagear will be updated automatically in this default link .
+ I am doing this for fun and there is no guarantee to support this in the future.